dry914/sam-contracts/README.md

    ![Contract Creation](./img/Initialization.png)

-3. **Executing the Transaction**
+3. **SAMM transaction execution**

    All SAMM owners send emails to the relayer's email address with the multisig transaction ID specified in the email header.
 Each email includes a DKIM signature.

-   Upon receiving an email, the relayer generates a zk proof demonstrating that:
+   Upon receiving an email, the relayer generates a zk proof that:
    - The sender's email address is in the root of all SAMM participants.
    - The recipient's email address is the relayer's address.
    - The email header contains the correct multisig transaction ID.